 5. How high should my Highback be?

-The highback, as explained in the Binding details section, is the plate at the end of the binding supporting your heel and calves.
+As explained in the Binding details section, the highback is the plate at the end of the binding supporting your heel and calves.
 Different kinds of bindings have different highbacks.
-If your preferred riding style is FreeStyle then you will want a smaller, more flexible highback for the extra maneuverability.
+If your preferred riding style is FreeStyle then you will want a smaller, more flexible highback for extra maneuverability.
 Aggresive FreeRiders and FreeCarvers will want higher, stiffer highbacks for extra control.
 For even greater control, take bindings without highbacks but with hard boots.

 6. How do I Try on the Snowboard Binding?